-You can seek help locally by searching for mental health providers in your area, or consult with a licensed provider online using our online psychiatry service.
+You can seek medical advice locally by searching for mental health providers in your area or consult with a licensed provider online using our online psychiatry service.

 Anxiety can have a serious impact on your wellbeing and quality of life, but it’s almost always a treatable issue.